 We all know what Amsterdam is known for – if thats your scene, then yeh this is the place.
-I cannot stress enough how that is just a TINY part of this amazing city.
+But I cannot stress enough how that is just a TINY part of this amazing city.

 I first visited Amsterdam because a good friend of mine from University is from the next city over (Amersfoort) and I went to see her.
-I’ve been twice since then and every inch of the place I’ve seen has only made me love it even more.
+I’ve been twice since then and every inch of the places I’ve seen has only made me love it even more.
 There are amazing museums, great Indonesian food, beautiful canals, insane wonky buildings and super cool upcoming neighbourhoods.
 Plus its home to the best hotel I have ever been to (Sir Adam).